Rachel Ward Flaunts Fantastic Figure In Plunging Corset Top & Red Faux Leather Pants

 The photos showed the 29-year-old posing on a white chair in front of a white wall.
 According to the geotag, the pictures were taken in Manchester, England.

-Rachel flaunted her fantastic figure in a plunging corset top and a pair of high-waisted red faux leather pants with zipper detailing.
+Rachel flaunted her fantastic figure in a plunging corset top and high-waisted red faux leather pants with zipper detailing.
 The ensemble, which was from the clothing retailer Oh Polly, accentuated her incredible curves and slender waist.
 She finished off the look with a pair of black peep-toe heels and her sparkling wedding ring set.

 The blond bombshell also wore her long locks down in loose waves and a deep middle part, giving her additional glamour.